-One of the things that I find interesting it is that it focuses so much upon entities, rather than keywords in queries.
-As the patent starts out by telling us:
+One of the things that I find interesting is that it focuses so much upon entities, rather than keywords in queries.
+As the patent starts by telling us:

 In general, a user can request information by inputting a query to a search engine.
 The search engine can process the query and can provide information for output to the user in response to the query.
 In addition to search results, the information provided for output to the user can include a summary of facts about an entity referenced by the query.

 This Screenshot from the patent provides a quick overview of what the patent covers:

 The Media Consumption History Process